TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/GlobalVariables/Index.rst

    Can be set to contain file references to local lang files containing :php:`TCA_DESCR` labels.
 See section about :ref:`Context Sensitive Help <csh>`.

+   This variable *may* be set in a script prior to the bootstrap process so it is optional.

 .. index:: $GLOBALS; Admin Tools
 .. _globals-exploring: